Greater bilby: Behaviour

 Greater bilbies are generally solitary marsupials; however, there are some cases in which they travel in pairs.
 These pairs usually consist of two females, and these females are the sole caregivers of their offspring.
 Mating occurs between pairs of similar dominance, with females rebuffing lower-ranked males.
 Much of the plant diet of the bilby is facilitated by fires that occasionally run through Australian regions and facilitate the regrowth of plants that the bilby prefers.
-They are also a highly mobile species when it comes to foraging, with females travelling on average 1.5 km between burrows and male travelling up to 5 km.
+They are also a highly mobile species when it comes to foraging, with females travelling on average 1.5 km between burrows and males travelling up to 5 km.
 The difference in male and female motility is most likely due to the fact that males are often in search of mates and need to only care for themselves, while females are responsible for their offspring and must work to support them.
 Communication remains difficult between bilbies due to poor eyesight, but since these marsupials usually live alone or in very small groups, this obstacle is not incredibly formidable.
 Any communication that does occur is mostly olfactory between males or auditory.
 The scent markings implemented by male bilbies primarily function as a mode of communication between members of the same sex, since female bilbies rarely take heed of such signals and males are never aggressive towards their female counterparts.